 Proven Class the Key Pointer

 In what is almost always the classiest staying chase of the season, a proven ability to take on the best and win has been the number one key pointer to success.
-When looking at the 23 editions of the race between 2000 and 2023 (there was no race in 2001 due to the foot and mouth outbreak), no fewer than 22 Cheltenham Gold Cup winners had previously scored at least once in Grade 1 company.
+When looking at the 24 editions of the race between 2000 and 2024 (there was no race in 2001 due to the foot and mouth outbreak), no fewer than 23 Cheltenham Gold Cup winners had previously scored at least once in Grade 1 company.

-Next to class, course form has also proved a useful pointer, with 14 of the 23 winners over this period having already proved their mettle around the demanding Cheltenham track.
-Included in that number are the multiple winners of this race – Best Mate (2002, 2003, 2004), Kauto Star (2007, 2009) and Al Boum Photo (2019, 2020).
+Next to class, course form has also proved a useful pointer, with 15 of the 24 winners over this period having already proved their mettle around the demanding Cheltenham track.
+Included in that number are the multiple winners of this race – Best Mate (2002, 2003, 2004), Kauto Star (2007, 2009), Al Boum Photo (2019, 2020) and Galopin Des Champs (2023, 2024).